 Fiddle with the tax rates and people will shift their pattern of purchase.

 Muppets???
 I wonder what they think of you.

-Sorry Lennox even the Danish government have realised that they want the tax from pure electric cars and now Tesla are facing a much higher (although not as high as petrol) tax.
+The government can grant tax breaks to any activity or behaviour that they want to encourage but only until it becomes popular.Sorry Lennox even the Danish government have realised that they want the tax from pure electric cars and now Tesla are facing a much higher (although not as high as petrol) tax.
 Sales of Tesla have plummeted in Denmark.

 Governments need the tax no matter what we drive.

 You don't 'lose' the VAT.Jonny makes a good point.
 People will change their buying habit based on the tax changing.
 Yet still buy a brand new car and lose 20% in VAT let alone depreciation straight away!